 The 2016 Neurodisabilities Forum, hosted by Dyslexia Foundation of New Zealand (DFNZ), was convened to discuss how neurodisabilities create vulnerability when they come into contact with the justice system, as evidenced by gross over-representation of neurodisabilities in NZ court and prison statistics.

-Other key recommendations from the Forum report include that urgent funding and resourcing be made available for a specific study on the prevalence of neurodisability in the New Zealand justice system; and that front line police and other justice practitioners are equipped with better knowledge as to how neurodisabilities present and how best to manage this.
-A further outcome from the Forum was development of an introductory resource in this area – The Neurodisability Tendencies Checklist – this can also be downloaded below.
+Other recommendations from the Forum report included that urgent funding and resourcing be made available for a specific study on the prevalence of neurodisability in the New Zealand justice system; and that front line police and other justice practitioners are equipped with better knowledge as to how neurodisabilities present and how best to manage this.
+A further outcome from the Forum was development of an introductory resource in this area – The Neurodisability Tendencies Checklist – this can also be downloaded from this page.

 There are a number of reasons why neurodisabilities make young people vulnerable in the justice system.
 These can include different degrees of comprehension and social (dis)comfort in social situations, along with behaviours that might be perceived as hostility, acting out or evidence of guilt.
 In reality, these are often coping mechanisms often perceived as survival for the individual with neurodisabilities and have no pejorative meaning.

 Neurodisabilities do not discriminate – they cross over socio-economic, ethnic, and cultural boundaries.
 They are often co-morbid, and can be intergenerational.
 It is estimated that up to 80% of young people in the Youth Court have at some point been subject to a Child, Youth & Family (CYF) notification.
 It is likely that, in many of these cases, family circumstances are underpinned or compounded by neurodisabilities.